kaiyungtan/ImmoEliza-API/README.md

 * only for prediction price of general houses or apartments, it doesn't include subtype of property like villa,town-house,mansion,other exceptional property, country house.

-* when unseen data is one of the subtype of property, the model predicted price will have higher error.
+* when unseen data is one of the subtype of property, the model predicted price will have higher difference of the price.

 ## Further Development